benrei/express-jwt-scope/README.md

   scopeKey: 'permissions'
 };
 app.get('/api/another-private-scoped', jwtScope('read:user', options), (req, res)=> {
   res.json({message: 'Hello from a private endpoint!
-You need to be authenticated and have `read:user` included in req.user['permission'] to see this.'});
+You need to be authenticated and have `read:user` included in req.user["permission"] to see this.'});
 });

 ```